leth/AllocationCurve/README.md

 # License

-Currently undecided.
-Contact the author.
+This software is published under the LGPLv3 licence.

 # Development